Sententiaregum/flux-container/README.md

 Yes, in that case this programmer would run into an endless loop, but there's one difference to the flux package:
-This package provides __NO__ way to do that and therefore it blocks any attempt to do that.
+The flux package package provides __NO__ way to do that and therefore it blocks any attempt to do that.
 This package provides an approach to solve this issue, but if this will be abused, it can't be blocked by the dispatcher properly.
 Further validation logic is not a good idea as you can never be sure whether